MichaelSpatafore/openWebUI-Ollama/README.md

 The command should be entered in windows command prompt.

-**All the commads are entered in Windows WSL Feature from this point forward** After you have a wsl version running you need to install Ollama.
+**All the commads are entered in Windows WSL Feature from this point forward** After you have a wsl version running you need to install the linux version of Ollama.
+Ollama's website is "https://ollama.com/"

   "curl -fsSL https://ollama.com/install.sh | sh"